General Retreat Information

-Yes.
+Yes, though we do discourage this for short retreats.
 You can have the package sent to the following address: Your name, c/o SRMC-Retreat Manager's Office, 5000 Sir Francis Drake Blvd, P.O.
 Box 169, Woodacre, CA 94973.
 Make sure to clearly mark the name of the retreat on the package to make sure it gets to you.
-The managers will leave you a note when the package arrives, and you can pick it up in the manager's office.
+The retreat managers will leave you a note when the package arrives, and you can pick it up in the retreat manager's office.

 Can I be a volunteer at the retreat?

 The only volunteer opportunity we have during a retreat is to be a work retreatant.
 We have two work retreatants per retreat--one for the kitchen and one for housekeeping.
 In order to apply to be a work retreatant, you need to have sat at least one 5-day retreat at Spirit Rock before.
 You should have at least average physical stamina, with no physical limitations.
 We also ask that you have the flexibility to work a variety of different tasks.
 Work retreatants are required to do 5 hours of work per day (not necessarily consecutive hours) in exchange for the full cost of the retreat.
 Work retreatants are still invited to offer Dana to the retreat teachers and retreat staff at the end of the retreat.

 If you are interested in applying for a work retreatant position, click here.